 Place the other 5 1/2″ piece on top of the support after running a bead of glue along one 34 1/2″ side, and both 5 1/2″ sides.

-Secure the top in place by nailing through the face and sides into the top piece.
+By nailing through the face and sides into the top piece, secure the top in place.

 Turn shelf over, and run a bead of glue along the other 5 1/2″ piece.